yongler/Peggle-clone/README.md

 2. adding, removing, rotating, resizing actions
 3. telling the views what images to show, the size, appeareance and also location. i.e. PalettePegView, BlockView

+There is also an additional `ImageViewModel` which stores the images name with the associated game assets such as peg, block, cannon etc. This enables better abstraction and 1 point of source.

 ### Views